Mohammad-Abbasi2559/Many-to-many-on-the-Same-Entity-EF-Core/README.md

     }
 ```

-## Add folder with name mapping and create mapping class
+## Add a folder with name mapping and create mapping class
 ### use IEntityTypeConfiguration interface
 ```
  public class Mapped_SatationsMap : IEntityTypeConfiguration<Mapped_Stations>